 Basic Warm-Weather Precautions To Prevent Food Poisoning

-Prior to barbecue time - defrost meat, poultry and seafood in the refrigerator or by submerging sealed packages in cold water.
+- Defrost meat, poultry, and seafood in the refrigerator or by submerging sealed packages in cold water.
 You can also microwave-defrost, but only if the food will be grilled immediately afterward.
 If marinating, use the fridge not the countertop.
-Never reuse marinade that contacted raw foods unless you boil it first, or set some of the marinade aside before marinating food to use for sauce later.
+Never reuse marinade that contacted raw foods unless you boil it first or set some of the marinade aside before marinating food to use for sauce later.

-Handling fruits and vegetables – thoroughly wash all produce before eating even if you plan to peel it.
+- Thoroughly wash all produce before eating even if you plan to peel it.
+The knife you use to peel it can carry bacteria into the part you eat.
 Fruits and vegetables that are pre-cut or peeled should be refrigerated or kept on ice to maintain quality and safety.

-Keep cold foods cold - load coolers into the passenger compartment of the car; it's cooler than the trunk.
-Once at the picnic site, keep food in coolers until serving time, out of direct sun – and avoid opening the lids often.
+- Load coolers into the passenger compartment of the car — it's cooler than the trunk.
+Once at the picnic site, keep food in coolers until serving time (out of direct sun) and avoid opening the lids often.